Baby foods that help with constipation – and cause it!

 Banana

-The most common food that causes constipation might just surprise you: bananas.
+The most common food that causes baby constipation might just surprise you: bananas.
 Bananas are a staple in most children’s diet, they are a great first food and convenient on the go snack as your child grows.
 And not to mention most kids love them.
-However, if you notice your child is struggling then maybe cut back on their banana intake, and make sure you’re not giving them green or underripe ones as these will make it worse.
+However, if you notice your baby is struggling then maybe cut back on their banana intake, and make sure you’re not giving them green or underripe ones as these will make their constipation worse.

 Dairy

-Dairy is another common culprit when it comes to constipation in children, especially because kids love it and their diets are often packed full of it.
-However, if you are worried it’s contributing to their constipation it’s a good idea to talk to your doctor before cutting out dairy
+Dairy products are another common culprit when it comes to constipation in babies, especially because kids love it and their diets are often packed full of it.
+However, if you are worried it’s contributing to their constipation it’s a good idea to talk to your doctor before cutting out dairy.

 Rice and rice cereal

 Rice cereal is often given to babies as a first food, and rice is a great addition to their diet as they grow, however, be mindful that too much rice can be difficult on a baby’s digestive system.
-Rice absorbs water in the gut, meaning it can make the stool firmer and harder to pass, leading to constipation.
+Rice absorbs water in the gut, meaning it can make hard stools, which leads to constipation.
+Brown rice is much friendlier on baby tummies, so opt for this rather than white rice.

-Just like us adults, baby’s will suffer from constipation from time to time and this is perfectly normal.
-When babies are being introduced to new foods, and as they go through fussy phases as they grow, they will likely experience bouts of constipation.
-Managing it through their diet with plenty of fresh fruits and vegetables and wholegrains is the easiest way to stay on top of it.
+Just like us adults, most babies suffer from constipation from time to time and this is perfectly normal.
+When babies are being introduced to solid foods or new tastes, and as they go through fussy phases as they grow, they will likely experience bouts of constipation.
+Managing it through their diet with plenty of fresh fruits and vegetables and whole grains is the easiest way to stay on top of it and look after their digestive system.
+Making sure to cut back on those tricky baby constipating foods are also key to healthy baby poop.
 However, if you feel concerned or it is happening regularly you should always speak with your doctor about possible solutions.